-Furthermore, Local Plan Policy HS8 states that redevelopment or change of use of community facilities that serve local needs will not be permitted unless certain criteria are met.
-The loss of the school would represent the loss of a community facility, however, as stated above, the whole of the application site has been allocated for residential development and the loss of this facility would have been considered at the time it was allocated for housing.
+Furthermore, Local Plan Policy HS8 states that the redevelopment or change of use of community facilities that serve local needs will not be permitted unless certain criteria are met.
+However, as a result of the relocation of the educational establishment previously located at the site, the existing buildings are now redundant.